-A Natural History of the Nipomo Mesa Region by Corrine Ardoin available at the following locations: The Guadalupe-Nipomo Dunes Center in Guadalupe, California and The Dana Adobe Cultural Center in Nipomo, California.
+A Natural History of the Nipomo Mesa Region by Corrine Ardoin available at The Lompoc Bookstore in Lompoc, California, and at The Book Loft in Solvang, California.

 Solvang Book Loft

 At its core, A Place Called the Way is a multi-generational study and examination of humanity in all its glory and frailty, bringing to mind classics like The Joy Luck Club and One Hundred Years of Solitude.
 With the stroke of a pen, the author exposes the murkiness behind the façade we present to the world and the struggles underneath the surface that threatens to pull us under.
 Riveting, with a raw quality that is deeply affecting, it will surely have readers rapidly turning pages to find out what happens next. -Book Review Directory

 Weaving in and out of time, five young adults reflect on their past and present lives together in a small town.
 A love triangle from high school days reasserts itself as they try to free themselves of the dull, meaningless marriages in which they are trapped.
 Murder attempts, rumors, misjudgments heighten the tension of this gripping and convoluted story that leaves you flipping through the pages wondering, "What will happen next?" -Patricia Hilliard, Author of One Pledge Unspoken